Python module#

 texplain.is_commented(text)

-Return array that lists per character if it corresponds to commented text.
+Per character if it corresponds to commented text.

 texplain.remove_comments(text)